swayos/swayos.github.io/README.md

 Install ```swayidle``` and ```swaylock```

-- Press WIN+L to lock, WIN+I to idle
+- Press WIN+L to lock and switch off display
-- Uncomment the swayidle & swayblock related exec part from the bottom of ~/.config/sway/config if you wany auto lock and auto idle ( and reload sway )
+- Uncomment the swayidle & swayblock related exec part from the bottom of ~/.config/sway/config if you need auto lock and auto idle ( and reload sway )

 Install ```wob``` for volume/brightness indication